 To keep everything important to you in a single window, we designed a light-weight recording surface for Safari, Chrome, and Firefox.
 The elements menu presents you with an intuitive way to navigate among interface options, quick steps and quick actions for the selected element.
 When expanded the recording toolbar accommodates all the actions and verifications you can perform on a single element.
 This recording surface is built entirely with Kendo UI’s HTML5 TreeView andListView widgets.

-Test Studio offers slick and intuitive test explorer with rich capabilities to build test automation codelessly.
+Test Studio offers an intuitive Test Steps pane with rich capabilities to build test automation codelessly.
 Users can easily re-organize test steps within a test case by simply using drag-and-drop.
 They can also change the properties or role of each test step directly in the test manager.
 In addition, users are able to extract a value from a page element to be used later in the test.
 And if you’d like to drag a certain test step to the bottom of your test, we’ll automatically scroll your screen to facilitate the action!
 Want to execute just part of you test?
 Test Studio allows you to run a test from/to certain test step.
-Watch a short video

 The DOM explorer is hooked to the test recording surface and shows both your HTML page DOM and your Silverlight/WPF application Visual Tree.
 Additionally, users can drag elements directly from the page to locate in the DOM tree, or add to them the Elements explorer.